 It’s funny remembering now because I don’t know why we always bought the Neapolitan tub for so many families and so many kids, when the only flavour anybody wanted was chocolate.
 Every time at the end of the week we’d have to throw out two or three containers of ice cream with only one third eaten.
 Why not just buy the plain chocolate?
 Were vanilla and strawberry ice creams somehow better for you?

 The base is a rich brownie layer made from a Woman’s Weekly cheesecake brownie base recipe.
+You can sub in a natural nut and date base for a vegan option too.
 On top of this is a strawberry, raspberry and vanilla sorbet that is soo fresh and summery.
 The next layer is the richest dark chocolate sorbet in the world.
 Do you even have to ask where I got that recipe?
 Of course it’s David Lebovitz.
 I have never tasted a more delicious chocolate sorbet, even in a gelato shop, than this recipe.
 It’s so creamy considering there’s no milk!
 The real star of the show though, is the top layer.
 It was a little bit of a guess, informed by some reading here and there, but it was the most delicious ice cream flavour I’ve ever tried.

 It’s basically a cinnamon ice, because there’s no custard involved.
 It sure freezes harder than ice cream but in an ice cream cake that’s a good thing, because by the time you come to cut it it’s soft and creamy.
 The two whole cinnamon sticks crushed in to the milk are so fragrant and really change this cake, so don’t leave out this flavour!
 Please!!!!
 A good tip for making homemade ice cream and using it for a cake, or just for plain eating- if you want it smooth and perfect consistency without the wait, just cut it up with a fork or knife and blend it for 30 seconds, return it to the freezer until ready to eat and enjoy smooth and creamy ice cream.